Trump Escalates War Efforts Towards Venezuela; New Book Details Secret Horrors of Factory Farms

 From the New York Times, September 29th, Trump, top Trump aides push for ousting Maduro from power in Venezuela.

-The push by top aides to President Trump to remove Nicholas Maduro as the leader of Venezuela has intensified in recent days with administration officials discussing a broad campaign that would escalate military pressure to try to force him out, U.S. officials say.
+The push by top aides to President Trump to remove Nicolas Maduro as the leader of Venezuela has intensified in recent days with administration officials discussing a broad campaign that would escalate military pressure to try to force him out, U.S. officials say.

 It is being led by Marco Rubio.

-Like the fact that there are a lot of people who are inculcated from birth, American Jews and a lot of evangelicals now, to love and focus on and be loyal to Israel, obviously shapes our foreign policy.
+And I have to say, I mean, let's just be honest, like, the fact that there are a lot of people who are inculcated from birth, American Jews, and a lot of evangelicals now, to love and focus on and be loyal to Israel obviously shapes our foreign policy due to the fact that there are a lot of people, primarily concentrated in Florida, I grew up there, who are from that region.

-They come from Cuba, they come from Venezuela.
+They come from Venezuela.

 They come from other countries, and they decide that the United States should focus on fixing their home country and taking out the leaders they think have ruined those countries.